affixalex/crowdcrunch/README.md

     kubectl get pods -n istio-system

 In only a few lines, we've done quite a bit.
-Particularly noteworthy is that TLS is enabled both in the control plane and between service instances.
+Particularly noteworthy is that TLS is enabled both in the control plane and between service instances; this is crucial if our services will be interacting over an untrusted network.
 We also have automatic sidecar container injection, so we don't really have to think about Envoy as application developers.
 This is pretty nice.